pglombardo/PasswordPusher/docs/faq.md

 ## Can I use Password Pusher in my talk/presentation/conference?

 Absolutely.
 I hold no requirements or limitations around this.
-Sending me a link to the talk/presentation/conference would be nice though so I could share it on Twitter.
+Sending me a link to the talk/presentation/conference would be appreciated though so I could share it on Twitter.

 ## Could you add a specific feature for my organization?